Flight tips for first-time flyers

 If your airline allows you to, check in online before you get to the airport.
 This will save you time and hassle when you arrive, and if you’re not checking luggage in, it means you can bypass the check-in desk and head straight for security.
 If you do have luggage that needs to go in the hold however, you will have to go to the check-in desk.

 Once you’ve done this, make your way to security.
 Have your electronic or paper boarding pass ready to scan when you get there.
+Then you and your possessions will be scanned.
+You can check what items you can take through security when packing.
 Once you reach the conveyor, put your bag, electricals and any liquids you have into the plastic trays provided (bear in mind that there are strict rules about the types and quantities of liquids you’re allowed to take into the cabin, and they should be displayed in a clear plastic bag).
 If you’re wearing a jacket, belt or metal jewellery, you’ll need to place these items in a tray too, and you might have to remove your shoes or boots as well.
 Once you’ve put your trays on the conveyor, you can line up to walk through the metal detector.

 After you and your bags have been scanned, take the trays containing your belongings and double check that you have everything.
 It’s all too easy to leave behind essentials like your phone or passport, so make sure you pay attention.